AbdulnaserMohsen/MishkatArticles/readme.txt

 then: back to CMD and type: php artisan key:generate then:back to .env file and change DB_DATABASE=laravel to DB_DATABASE=meshkat_articles
 then: php artisan serve

+use email: admin@admin.com and password: 123456789 to login as admin